bmehder/sveltekit-get-cats/README.md

 ```

 But instead of a full `Subscription` ADT, we rely on Svelte’s built‑in event system plus our message API.

-If you wanted to, you could reintroduce a `Subscription` type and a `runSubscription` interpreter, but the current implementation intentionally favors simplicity over abstraction.

 ---